 From year 5 onwards, children are expected to write in pen.
-In order to use a pen, the teacher looks at their writing across all their books and when they judge it to be of a high enough standard they take it to show the Head Teacher, who awards the child with a certificate and a handwriting pen.
+In order to use a pen, the teacher looks at their writing across all their books and when they judge it to be of a high enough standard they take it to show the Headteacher or Deputy Headteacher, who awards the child with a certificate and a handwriting pen in assembly.